 The SEC allows us to "incorporate by reference" information that we file with them, which means that we can disclose important information to you by referring you to those documents.
-The information incorporated by reference is an important part of this prospectus, and information that we file later with the SEC will automatically update and supersede this information.
+The information incorporated by reference is an important part of this prospectus, and information that we file with the SEC after the date of this prospectus will automatically update and supersede this information.
 We incorporate by reference the documents listed below and any future filings we will make with the SEC under Section 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934:

-- Annual Report on Form 10-K for the year ended December 31, 1998, as amended on June 8, 1999; - Quarterly Report on Form 10-Q for the quarter ended March 31, 1999; - Proxy Statement for the 1999 Annual Meeting of Stockholders; - Current Report on Form 8-K dated as of April 20, 1999, as amended on June 8, 1999; and - Isis' registration statement on Form 8-A filed on April 2, 1991, which includes a description of our common stock.
+Annual Report on Form 10-K for the year ended December 31, 1999;

+Quarterly Reports on Form 10-Q for the quarters ended March 31, and June 30, 2000;

+Proxy Statement for the 2000 Annual Meeting of Stockholders;

+Current Reports on Form 8-K dated as of January 28, 2000; and

+Isis' registration statement on Form 8-A filed on April 2, 1991, which includes a description of our common stock.